-You've heard of skin brushing, right?
-You may even have tried it already and not even known it.
-If you've ever been at a spa or used my Smooth As Silk Body Scrub from The UnDiet Cookbook, you have likely experiences some of the tingling and invigorating benefits of dry skin brushing.
+You’ve heard of skin brushing, right?
+Also called dry brushing, you may even have tried it already and not even known it.
+If you’ve ever been at a spa or used my Smooth As Silk Body Scrub from The UnDiet Cookbook, you have likely experienced some of the tingling and invigorating benefits of dry skin brushing.

 It’s nearly impossible to avoid the pollution of our environment – this includes the chemicals both outside and inside our homes.
 There are chemicals on the clothes we buy, in the soaps we use and in the water we bathe in.
 Sad but true.
 And our skin takes the brunt of that beating.
 Our skin also happens to be the largest organ of the body.

-Conventionally we think that washing with soap is the best option, but there is actually a better way to cleanse and nourish our skin for a healthy glow, softness,and optimal moisture/oil balance.
-Though I couldn't find any reliable studies, rumour has it with regular dry skin brushing every day for three months you might just see a reduction in cellulite.
+Conventionally we think that washing with soap is the best option, but there is actually a better way to cleanse and nourish our skin for a healthy glow, softness and optimal moisture/oil balance.

 Personally, I skip the ‘soap all over move’ and instead opt to save the soap for my pits and bits and dry skin brush the rest instead.
 It feels amazing, cleanses the skin and is good for us too.

 The scientific studies on dry brushing are limited, but it’s thought that dry skin brushing:

 - Sheds dead skin cells and other impurities to promote better oxygenation of the skin

 - Increases blood circulation (which is also beneficial to the immune system)

 - Stimulates the lymphatic system (helpful for immune health and gentle detoxification)

 - Breaks down and moves fatty deposits under the skin